What Does a Transitional Home Look Like?

 If you've ever watched a decorating show or read a blog about interior design, you've probably heard the term "transitional design."
-It sounds nice, but it might have you wondering what exactly transitional means?
+It sounds nice, but it might have you wondering what exactly does it mean?
 Check out this simple guide for a better understanding of the basics of transitional style and how to pull it off in your own home.

 Simply put, transitional decor merges contemporary and traditional design to build a look that's sophisticated without being stuffy.
 This approach is a great choice for people who want their homes to have a personalized feel.
 Any two transitional homes will look totally different, as the key to this style is combining the facets of old and new that appeal to you.

-While the end result should seem natural and effortless, transitional design does have some common guidelines.
+While the end result should seem natural and effortless, this style does have some common guidelines.
 Here are the most important elements to consider:

 Subdued Colors - Neutral hues are key.
 Beige, cream, soft gray, and other calming shades work well with this style of decor.